WLAN-Pi/wlanpi-documentation/docs/faq.md

 By default, the hostname of your WLAN Pi is : wlanpi

-If you'd like to change this to a more meaningful hostname, then you will need to SSH to your WLAN Pi and update the ```/etc/hostname``` and ```/etc/hosts``` files, follwed by a reboot of the WLAN Pi:
+If you'd like to change this to a more meaningful hostname, then you will need to SSH to your WLAN Pi and update the ```/etc/hostname``` and ```/etc/hosts``` files, followed by a reboot of the WLAN Pi:

 Edit the /etc/hostname file using the command: